jupyterlab/jupyterlab/README.md

 **JupyterLab is currently in beta.** The beta releases are suitable for general usage.
-For JupyterLab extension developers, the extension APIs will continue to change and iterate until the 1.0 release.
+For JupyterLab extension developers, the extension APIs will continue to evolve until the 1.0 release.

 For a good overview of JupyterLab, please see [this link](https://channel9.msdn.com/Events/PyData/Seattle2017/BRK11) to a recent talk we gave about JupyterLab at PyData Seattle (2017).